-- Former professor at Florida Atlantic University
+* Professor at Florida Atlantic University

-- Colleague of, and co-author with, Palestinian Islamic Jihad leader Sami Al-Arian
+* Former research assistant to, and co-author with, Palestinian Islamic Jihad leader Sami Al-Arian

 * Co-founder of the Islamic Center of Boca Raton

 Bassem Abdo Alhalabi earned a PhD in computer science at the University of Southwestern Louisiana in the 1980s.
 From 1987-89 he worked for his family business, Alhalabi Industries, an industrial and consumer research-and-development company based in Damascus, Syria.

 From 1989-90 Alhalabi served as a research assistant for University of South Florida professor Sami Al-Arian, who at that time was the North American leader of the terrorist group Palestinian Islamic Jihad (PIJ).
 Alhalabi and Al-Arian co-wrote several publications, one of which was featured at a conference in Damascus, the home base of PIJ.
 In 1996 Alhalabi sought employment at Florida Atlantic University (FAU), and he named Al-Arian as a reference.

 Soon thereafter, Alhalabi began teaching computer science and engineering at FAU, where he and fellow professor Mohammad Khalid Hamza co-founded the campus Muslim Student Organization.
 Also during their tenure together at FAU, Alhalabi and Hamza received nearly $1 million worth of research grants which included travel expenses to conferences in various locations.
 In 1998, Alhalabi and Hamza collaborated with Ibrahim Dremali to establish the Florida-based Islamic Center of Boca Raton (ICBR).
 They also started a computer business venture called Cadet.